l3v11/SearchX/README.md

-compress - Compress data to Google Drive extract - Extract data to Google Drive count - Count data from Google Drive cancel - Cancel a task status - Get status of all tasks share - Set data permission in Google Drive
+compress - Compress data to Google Drive extract - Extract data to Google Drive count - Count data from Google Drive minfo - Generate mediainfo of a media file ss - Generate frames of a media file col - Generate collage of a media file cancel - Cancel a task status - Get status of all tasks share - Set data permission in Google Drive